hilaily/echo-intro/website/content/guide/migrating.md

 - Context, Request and Response are converted to interfaces.
 [More...](https://github.com/labstack/echo/issues/146)
 - Handler signature is changed to `func (c echo.Context) error`.
 - Dropped auto wrapping of handler and middleware to enforce compile time check.
-- Middleware is run before hitting the router, which doesn't require `Echo#Hook` API as it can be achieved via middleware.
+- APIs to run middleware before or after the router, which doesn't require `Echo#Hook` API now.
 - Ability to define middleware at route level.
 - `Echo#HTTPError` exposed it's fields `Code` and `Message`.
+- Option to specify log format in logger middleware and default logger.

 ##### API